-Beginning in 2018-19 and every third year thereafter, Wyoming schools receiving Title I, Part A funds will be ranked from highest to lowest based on each school's combined score on the indicators.
+Beginning in 2018-19 and every third year thereafter, Wyoming schools receiving Title I, Part A funds will be ranked from highest to lowest based on each school's combined score for the achievement and growth indicators.
 Title I schools performing among the bottom 5% of all Title I schools in the state will be identified for comprehensive support and improvement.

-- A weighted index is used to produce a school's combined score. - b.
+b.
 Comprehensive Support and Improvement Schools.
 Describe the State's methodology for identifying all public high schools in the State failing to graduate one third or more of their students for comprehensive support and improvement.

-Beginning in 2018-19, all Wyoming high schools graduating less than two-thirds (67%) of their students based on a four-year adjusted cohort will be identified for comprehensive support and improvement.
+Beginning in 2018-19 and every third year thereafter, all Wyoming high schools graduating less than 2/3 of their students will be identified for comprehensive support and improvement.
 The WDE collects graduation data annually.